Taghi Asgari

-Taghi Askari also spelt as Taghi Asgari is an Iranian diver.
+Taghi Asgari also spelt as Taghi Askari is an Iranian diver.
 He rose to prominence and limelight, garnering huge widespread media attention for his age-defying exhibition dive at the age of 100 years during the 2024 World Aquatics Championships and for taking part as the oldest competitor at the 2024 World Aquatics Masters Championships.

 Biography

-Askari has actively engaged in diving since his teenage years.
+Asgari has actively engaged in diving since his teenage years.
 He first witnessed diving at a swimming pool near his childhood home in Iran, where other children were apparently somersaulting into the water.
 He then began to learn to swim and jump into the water.
 For him, it was the turning point in his life, and the moment became the tip of the iceberg as far as he was concerned, which apparently turned out to be a source of inspiration and sparked a lifelong love of diving in him.